malemay/kmers_ld/README.md

 ## Dependencies

-`kmers_ld` requires the `khash.h` header file from the [htslib] library for functioning Make sure you have this library installed before compiling the program.
+`kmers_ld` requires the `khash.h` header file from the [htslib](https://github.com/samtools/htslib) library for functioning.
+Make sure you have this library installed before compiling the program.

 ## Software compilation